-Idioms are fixed lexical chunks with a specific meaning that cannot be worked out from analysis of the literal meaning of the words used, although those wrods do have a literal meaning and, in some cases, once the meaning of the idiom is known an analogy can be made - as in the first second and third examples below.
+Idioms are fixed lexical chunks with a specific meaning that often cannot be worked out from analysis of the literal meaning of the words used, although those words do have a literal meaning and, in some cases, once the meaning of the idiom is known, an analogy can be made - as in the first, second and third examples below.

 - to bark up the wrong tree

 - to beat around the bush

 - to let the cat out of the bag

 - to take something with a grain of salt